puffyCid/artemis-api/artemis-docs/docs/Artifacts/linux.md

 # Linux

 Currently artemis has been tested on Ubuntu 18.04 and higher, Fedora, and Arch Linux.
-Similar to the Windows and macOS versions a main focus point of the library `artemis-core` is to make a best effort to not rely on the macOS APIs.

-Since `artemis-core` is a forensic focused library, we do not want to rely on APIs from a potentially compromised system.
+A main focus point of artemis is to make a best effort to not rely on the Windows APIs.
+Since artemis is a forensic focused tool, we do not want to rely on APIs from a potentially compromised system.

-However, `artemis-core` does use the Linux API for a handful of artifacts:
+However, artemis does use the Linux API for a handful of artifacts:

 - Processes - The [sysinfo](https://github.com/GuillaumeGomez/sysinfo) crate is
   used to pull a process listing using Linux APIs